 - 3.1.
 For the purpose of this pay policy statement, Chief Officers include: - a) Tier 1: The Chief Executive and Head of Paid Service; Executive Directors; Directors; and - b) Tier 2: Heads of service and certain senior staff in Croydon Special Range graded posts who report to Directors - 3.2.
-Current remuneration for tiers 1 and 2 staff are: - a) The Chief Executive and Head of Paid Service is to be paid a spot salary of £188,700, inclusive of a 2% increase with effect from 01 April 2018.
-The salary, which is subject to review every two years is due to remain at this
+Current remuneration for tiers 1 and 2 staff are:

-- level until 31 March 2020.
-The 2% increase is well below inflation and below the increases expected by the rest of the workforce over the same period. - b) Executive Directors and Directors are paid on spot salaries as set out in Appendix A without provision for incremental progression.
-Salaries are subject to review every two years with the next review due with effect from 01 April 2019. - c) Heads of service and senior staff reporting to Directors are placed on a salary following evaluation of their post using the Hay job evaluation scheme (for CSR graded posts) or the Greater London Provincial Council job evaluation schemes (for posts graded 16 and 17) with provision for incremental progression to the top spinal point of the grade.
-Salaries are reviewed in line with national and regional pay awards.
+- a) The Chief Executive and Head of Paid Service is to be paid a spot salary of £192,474, inclusive of a 2% increase with effect from 01 April 2020.
+The salary, is subject to review every two years.
+The proposed 2% increase is below inflation and in line with the increases expected by the rest of the workforce over the same period. - b) Executive Directors and Directors are currently paid on spot salaries as set out in Appendix A without provision for incremental progression.
+Salaries are subject to review every two years with the last review being 01 April 2019 - c) Heads of service and senior staff reporting to Directors are placed on a salary following evaluation of their post using the Hay job evaluation scheme (for CSR graded posts) or the Greater London Provincial Council job evaluation schemes (for posts graded 16 and 17) with provision for incremental progression to the top spinal point of the grade.
+Salaries are reviewed in line with national and regional pay awards